ConnectEverything/client-tools/README.md

-The installer should fetch both the zipfile and the checksums file from that URL directory (separate with `/`) and then verify the zipfile, before installing hte location as makes sense for this platform.
+The installer should fetch both the zipfile and the checksums file from that URL directory (separate with `/`) and then verify the zipfile, before installing to a location which makes sense for this platform.